 Make-Ahead Instructions

-Prepare casserole as directed before baking but do not top with crushed crackers.
+Prepare the casserole as directed before baking, but do not top with crushed crackers.
 Cover and refrigerate the casserole until it’s ready to be baked.
 Remove from the fridge and allow to come close to room temperature.
 Sprinkle with crackers just before baking.

 Enjoy!